reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ## Amazon Key Management Service (KMS)

-Let's look at AWS KMS service which we can use to manage our encryption keys.
+Let's look at the AWS KMS service which we can use to manage our encryption keys.

 Most storage services in AWS support encryption and have good integration with AWS KMS for managing the encryption keys to encrypt their data.